-7.4.2 Innovation for customers of tomorrow
+7.4.5 Innovation for customers of tomorrow

-For tomorrow's customers, our research projects and partnerships make sure we play our part in delivering reliable energy at affordable costs for customers, while helping the UK meet its decarbonisation targets.
+Our research projects and partnerships make sure we play our part in delivering reliable energy at affordable costs for customers, while helping the UK meet its decarbonisation targets.

 With more than 80% of heat and power demand at peak times currently met by the gas network, we are planning for the future - to make sure we continue to deliver reliable energy at affordable costs for customers, while helping the UK meet its decarbonisation targets.